Focus on Physicians:

 Attention residue happens when you switch tasks, but a part of your mind remains stuck on the previous task.

-Ideally, our healthcare system leaders will realize the importance of creating pathways that will minimize interruptions.
-This process is underway in a number of medical systems.
+Ideally, healthcare leaders will recognize the need for systems and workflows that reduce unnecessary interruptions.
+Some organizations are already making meaningful progress in this area.
 But even under the best of circumstances, interruptions are going to happen.
 Here are a few ways that you can limit the mental drain.

 Prioritize and Plan

-Start your day by outlining your top priorities.
-Whenever possible, highlight high-impact tasks when your mental energy is at its peak.
+Start by outlining your top priorities.
+Whenever possible, focus on these high-impact tasks when your mental energy is at its peak.
 For many people, that is the first thing in the morning.

-Use tools like the Eisenhower Matrix (also known as the Time-Priority Matrix) to distinguish between urgent and important tasks, and mitigate those less important time-wasters.
+Use tools like the Eisenhower Matrix (also known as the Time-Priority Matrix) to strategize your urgent and important tasks, and mitigate those less important time-wasters.

 Time Blocking

-Whenever possible, consider setting aside specific time blocks for different types of tasks.
+Consider setting aside specific time blocks for different types of tasks.
 For example, set aside uninterrupted time to study for your boards, or for administrative work.
-If you have some control over your schedule at work, scheduling similar patient visits may be helpful, so that your mental flow is less likely to be interrupted.
+If you have some control over your schedule at work, scheduling similar patient visits can be helpful, so that your mental flow is less likely to be interrupted.

 Communicate your schedule and your plan to create these focused blocks of time to your team (or your family) to minimize unnecessary interruptions.
 Getting buy-in from your schedulers and administrative staff can help to make time blocking work for you.